expo/expo/docs/versions/unversioned/distribution/building-standalone-apps.md

 ## 7. Update your app

-For the most part, when you want to update your app, just Publish again from exp or XDE.
+For the most part, when you want to update your app, just Publish again from Expo CLI.
 Your users will download the new JS the next time they open the app.
 To ensure your users have a seamless experience downloading JS updates, you may want to enable [background JS downloads](../guides/offline-support.html).
 However, there are a couple reasons why you might want to rebuild and resubmit the native binaries:

 * If you want to change native metadata like the app's name or icon
 * If you upgrade to a newer `sdkVersion` of your app (which requires new native code)